FunkinPortingMobile/NightmareVision-Android-Support/README.md

 * ShadowMario and Co. for [Psych engine](https://github.com/ShadowMario/FNF-PsychEngine)
 * Nebula_Zorua for the [specific Psych fork](https://github.com/nebulazorua/exe-psych-fork) NMV is built off and for the Modchart backend
 * Rozebud for the chart editor little buddies ([Check out their engine too](https://github.com/ThatRozebudDude/FPS-Plus-Public))

-* ShadowMario and Co. for Psych engine
-* Nebula_Zorua for the specific Psych fork NMV is built off and for the Modchart backend
-* Rozebud for the chart editor little buddies
 * Cne crew for camera rotation support
 * FunkinCrew for their Lime, Openfl, Hxcpp forks
 * MaybeMaru for MoonChart and Flixel-Animate